-- Rolling stock included in "Transport, machinery, equipment and other" class: - current maintenance expenses during the useful life of equipment (repair work and replacement of unusable and missing parts) are recognised as operating expenses in profit or loss as incurred; - expenses under multi-year major overhaul programmes are capitalised as a separate overhaul component and depreciated separately from the main asset; - overhauls performed near the end of the useful life of an asset, together with refurbishment, are capitalised when they extend the useful life of the underlying asset. - Fixed installations of rail track infrastructure: - current maintenance and repair expenses (technical inspections, maintenance contracts, etc.) are recognised as operating expenses in profit or loss as incurred; - labour, materials and other costs under multi-year major building or infrastructure maintenance programmes are capitalised through the partial or total replacement of each component concerned; - costs associated with infrastructure improvements are capitalized to the extent that they increase the functionality of the asset.
+- Rolling stock included in "Transport, machinery, equipment and other" class: - current maintenance expenses during the useful life of equipment (repair work and replacement of unusable and missing parts) are recognised as operating expenses in profit or loss as incurred; - expenses under multi-year major overhaul programmes are capitalised as a separate overhaul component and depreciated separately from the main asset; - overhauls performed near the end of the useful life of an asset, together with refurbishment, are capitalised when they extend the useful life of the underlying asset. - Fixed installations of rail track infrastructure: - current maintenance and repair expenses (technical inspections, maintenance contracts, etc.) are recognised as operating expenses in profit or loss as incurred; - labour, materials and other costs (associated with the installation of rails, sleepers and ballast) under multi-year major building or infrastructure maintenance programmes are capitalised through the partial or total replacement of each component concerned; - costs associated with infrastructure improvements are capitalized to the extent that they increase the functionality (traffic working speed) of the asset.